English Way

 The English Way is one of the least known routes of the Camino de Santiago.
 Perfect for all those who are looking for a Camino of solitude and disconnection.
 It is a trip in which you will be able to reach Santiago de Compostela in only one week and in which you will explore two different parts of Galicia: the marine life of the estuaries and the tranquility of the small villages of the interior of Galicia.

-Information on the English Way
+Information about the English Way

 Where to start the English Route?